Skip to main content

 If an EV breaks down and is in immediate danger (for example, when in a live traffic lane), it can be towed slowly a short distance to a safe location to await further assistance, just like any other vehicle.

-Today, a driver is never more than 25 miles away from a charge point anywhere along England’s motorways and A-roads.
+Today, a driver is never more than 25 miles away from a chargepoint anywhere along England’s motorways and A-roads.
+Find a chargepoint near you by visiting Zap Map.

 Most drivers charge at home and we expect to see this trend to continue.
-There are nearly 900,000 plug-in vehicles on UK roads and evidence suggests that those with off-street parking can meet the vast majority of their charging needs at home while their vehicles are parked.
+There are over 1,190,000 fully electric cars on UK roads and evidence suggests that those with off-street parking can meet the vast majority of their charging needs at home while their vehicles are parked.

 Reality: most charging will be done at or near home overnight.
 However, some new cars can charge up 200 miles in as little as 20 minutes - the time it takes to enjoy a cup of coffee.

-Reality: the Government want to ensure that lack of access to off-street parking is not a barrier to realising the benefits of owning a plug-in electric vehicle.
+Reality: the government wants to ensure that lack of access to off-street parking is not a barrier to realising the benefits of owning a plug-in electric vehicle.

-In March 2022 the government announced a £450 million local EV infrastructure (LEVI) fund to deliver a step-change in the rollout of EV infrastructure focussing on providing for households without off-street parking and the £950 million rapid charging fund (RCF) aims to future-proof electrical grid capacity at service areas on motorways and major A-roads to prepare the network for uptake of zero emission cars and vans ahead of need
+In March 2022 the government announced a £950 million rapid charging fund (RCF).
+The fund aims to future-proof electrical grid capacity at service areas on motorways and major A-roads to prepare the network for uptake of zero emission cars and vans ahead of need.

 Reality: all regions in the UK have seen increases in publicly available chargepoints in the year to April 2022.